Wentril/kubernetes_workshop/course.md

 #### StatefulSet

-TODO probably not needed in the basic course, but it is a good idea to mention it here as it is related to Persistent Volumes and PVCs.
+TODO is probably not needed in the basic course, but it is a good idea to mention it here as it is related to Persistent Volumes and PVCs.
 Separate file maybe

 ### ConfigMap